 2 What are the most suitable VHF/UHF bands, technically, economically and from a sharing and programme capacity point of view, for the implementation of a terrestrial digital sound broadcasting service?

 3 What are the system and service requirements for a digital sound broadcasting service?

+4 What are the most appropriate source coding, channel coding, multiplexing and modulation methods for a digital sound broadcasting service?

+5 Which approaches can meet the needs of local, regional and national broadcasting in terms of service area and multiplexing?

+6 What are the benefits which can be achieved by using hierarchically modulated signals?

-4 What are the most appropriate source coding, channel coding, multiplexing and modulation systems for a digital sound broadcasting service?5 What are the effects of normal, abnormal and very abnormal propagation, including multipath on digital sound broadcasting systems?
+7 What are the effects of normal, abnormal and very abnormal propagation, including multipath on digital sound broadcasting systems?

-6 What protection ratios are required to prevent mutual interference between different digital sound broadcasting services and other services using the same and adjacent frequency bands?
+8 What protection ratios are required to prevent mutual interference between different digital sound broadcasting services and other services using the same or adjacent frequency bands?

+9 What steps need to be taken to mitigate any issues in the transition from analogue to digital sound broadcasting?

-7What are the necessary planning criteria for national, regional and local area coverage for vehicular, portable and fixed reception?
+10 What are the necessary planning criteria for national, regional and local area coverage for vehicular, portable and fixed reception?

-8 What advantages can be obtained by the combined use of satellite and terrestrial services operating in the same frequency band?
+11 What advantages can be obtained by the combined use of satellite and terrestrial services operating in the same frequency band?

-9 What influence to the increase of the efficiency of utilization of digital broadcasting systems in moving transport can cause the utilization of diversity reception?
+12 What would be the advantages in the use of diversity reception?

-10 What is the efficiency of utilization of hierarchically modulated signals?

-NOTE 1 – See Recommendations ITU-R BS.774 and ITU-R BS.1114,
+13 What, in the light of considering g), would be the tradeoff in terms of the quality and capacity between the digital sound broadcasting systems and the analogue systems being replaced?

 further decides

-1 that the results of the above studies should be included in (a) Recommendation(s);
+1 that the results of the above studies should be included in (a) Report(s) and/or (a) Recommendation(s);

-2 that the above studies should be completed by 2008.
+2 that the above studies should be completed by 2019.